SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 ## Expanding the usage help

 We saw before that our custom arguments were included in the usage syntax, but didn't have any descriptions.
-Typically, you'll want to add descriptions to your arguments.
+Typically, you'll want to add descriptions to your arguments, so your users can tell what they do.
 This is done using the [`System.ComponentModel.DescriptionAttribute`][] attribute.

 Let's add some for our arguments: